 Lately, following a careful evaluation of the most recent scientific knowledge, the new Guidelines for healthy eating (CREA 2018) have been formulated, accompanied by a very complete scientific dossier with valuable information for a healthy diet for the population.

-In the new Guidelines there are three significant innovations, a sign of the changing times: “More fruit and vegetables”, “Sustainability of diets”, relating to the environmental impact and socio-economic accessibility of a healthy diet; and, finally, "Beware of diets and the" use of supplements without scientific basis ", to guide the consumer in the jungle of trendy diets, highlighting, above all, the contraindications.
+In the new Guidelines there are three important innovations, a sign of the changing times: “More fruit and vegetables”, “Sustainability of diets”, relating to the environmental impact and socio-economic accessibility of a healthy diet; and finally, “Attention to diets and to the" use of supplements without scientific basis ", to guide the consumer in the jungle of trendy diets, highlighting, above all, the contraindications.

 Excessive consumption of a single food, or a diet based on the use of few foods, almost always leads to nutritional imbalances that lead to malnutrition by defect or by excess (read the Bufala).